 The EMS program is audited annually to verify that it is operating as intended and in conformance with ISO 14001 standards.
-The 2021 audit was performed virtually because of site access restrictions imposed by the COVID-19 pandemic.
-The results of the 2021 audit showed that PNNL continues to meet the requirements of the ISO 14001 standard, despite the disruptions and workplace access challenges imposed by the pandemic.
-In addition, the 2021 EMS performance data submitted to the Federal

-Facilities Environmental Stewardship & Compliance Assistance Center received a "Green" score for the EMS performance metrics listed below.
+These audits are performed by staff outside the control of the EMS (typically lead by non-PNNL staff from other national laboratories) to ensure independence and objectivity.
+The results of the 2022 audit showed that PNNL continues to meet the requirements of the ISO 14001 standard.
+In addition, the 2022 EMS performance data submitted to the Federal Facilities Environmental Stewardship & Compliance Assistance Center received a "Green" score for the EMS performance metrics listed below.

-- Environmental aspects were identified or re-evaluated using an established procedure and updated as appropriate. - Measurable environmental goals, objectives, and targets were identified, reviewed, and updated as appropriate. - Operational controls were documented to address significant environmental aspects consistent with objectives, and targets were fully implemented. - Environmental training procedures were established to assure that training requirements for individual competence and responsibility were identified, carried out, monitored, tracked, recorded, and refreshed as appropriate to maintain competence.
+- Environmental aspects were identified or reevaluated using an established procedure and updated as appropriate. - Measurable environmental goals, objectives, and targets were identified, reviewed, and updated as appropriate. - Operational controls were documented to address significant environmental aspects consistent with objectives, and targets were fully implemented. - Environmental training procedures were established to assure that training requirements for individual competence and responsibility were identified, carried out, monitored, tracked, recorded, and refreshed as appropriate to maintain competence.
 EMS requirements were included in all appropriate contracts, and contractors fulfilled defined roles and specified responsibilities. - EMS audit/evaluation procedures were established, audits were conducted, and nonconformities were addressed or corrected. - Senior leadership review of the EMS was conducted, and management responded to recommendations for continual improvement.